-Well, it may not make any difference to the people in the crowd, but apparently it must have made a difference to the Production Code Administration.
+Well, it may not make any difference to the people in the crowd, but I should think it would have been better for the children if they were simply murdered than if they first raped and then murdered.
+More importantly, it must have made a difference to the Production Code Administration.
 It was not sufficient merely to omit all reference to sexual molestation.
 It had to be explicitly denied.
 At the same time, all of the killer’s victims are little girls, which would indicate a sexual preference.
 Presumably, just in case the audience refused to believe sex was not involved, the producers went the extra step to avoid any hint of homosexuality.
+(In the original, on the other hand, one of Lorre’s victims is a little boy.)
 The killer takes the shoes of his victims, which suggests a fetish, which in turn suggests a sexual perversion.
 Furthermore, in one scene, a man and wife are informed that their child has been a victim.
 As they start to leave, the woman turns around in desperation and says that maybe it is a mistake, that the child is someone else’s.
 We can only conclude from this that there was no body in the morgue for them to identify, that the police were only going by the doll and the girl’s dress, which are on the chief’s desk.
 He holds up the dress for her to look at, which she recognizes as belonging to her daughter.
 From this we can only conclude one thing: the killer took off the girl’s clothes, and her naked body is yet to be found.
 Still, we are supposed to believe that sex is not the motive for these murders.
 Censorship can be confusing.